Event topology and constituent-quark scaling of elliptic flow in heavy-ion collisions at the Large Hadron Collider using a multiphase transport model: Introduction

-The paper is organised as follows.
+The paper is organized as follows.
 We begin with a brief introduction and motivation for the study in Section~\ref{intro}.
-In Section~\ref{section2}, the detailed analysis methodology along with brief description about AMPT are given.
+In Section~\ref{section2}, the detailed analysis methodology along with a brief description of AMPT is given.
 Section~\ref{section3} discusses about the results and finally they are summarized in Section~\ref{section4}.